How being part of an accountability group improved my business

 I’ll never work alone again

-I may be alone in my home office most days.
-(Well, I do have the dog for company, but she doesn’t say much.)
+I may work alone most days.
 If any one of us is struggling to focus, we jump on a Zoom call.
-Cameras on, microphones off, we get to work, and before you know it, an hour has gone by and we have got a whole lot of work done.
+Cameras on, microphones off, we get to work, and before you know it, an hour has gone by and we’ve got a lot of work done.

 I used to love being part of a team when I worked in an office.
 That camaraderie with people you have worked with for years.
 The colleagues with whom you can bounce around ideas and problems, knowing that together you will be able to work through any issues.

 That was the one thing I missed when I went freelance.
-And the one thing I found when I set up the Happy Editors Club.
+And what I found when I set up the Happy Editors Club.

 * Initially we called ourselves, rather unimaginatively, the Accountability Group.
 We realised it was more than that when Michelle’s partner commented that our calls were the only Zoom meetings she had where she was happy – her happy Zoom call.
 And so we became the Happy Editors Club.

-If you are considering setting up an accountability group or want to know more about them and how they can benefit your business, just ask.
+If you’re considering setting up an accountability group or want to know more about them and how they can benefit your business, just ask.
 I may not have all the answers, but I can always open it up to the Happy Editors Club and see if they do!

-Christina Petrides is a writer and editor who works with small businesses and academics, helping develop and create copy and content and editing documents for publication.
-She works across most industries, and has a particular love for the environmental and travel sectors.
-She is an Intermediate Member of the Chartered Institute of Editing and Proofreading (CIEP) and Full Member of the Institution of Environmental Sciences (IES).
-Connect with her on LinkedIn or sign up for the Last Glance monthly newsletter.
+Christina Petrides is a proofreader and copyeditor who works with businesses, publishers, academics. and court reporters.
+She works across most industries and has a particular love for the environmental and travel sectors.
+She is an Advanced Professional Member of the CIEP and Affiliate Member of the Institution of Environmental Sciences (IES).
+Connect with her on LinkedIn.